kubernetes/contributor-site/content/en/blog/2024/steering-committee-results-2024.md

 And thank you to all the candidates who came forward to run for election.

-## Get Involved with the Steering Committee
+## Get involved with the Steering Committee

 This governing body, like all of Kubernetes, is open to all.
 You can follow along with Steering Committee [meeting notes](https://bit.ly/k8s-steering-wd) and weigh in by filing an issue or creating a PR against their [repo](https://github.com/kubernetes/steering).
 They have an open meeting on [the first Monday at 8am PT of every month](https://github.com/kubernetes/steering).
 They can also be contacted at their public mailing list steering@kubernetes.io.